 Orondo is a blue-collar town, with 55.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Orondo is a town of farmers, fishers, or foresters, service providers, and managers.
 There are especially a lot of people living in Orondo who work in farm management occupations (43.09%), management occupations (10.94%), and maintenance occupations (8.83%).

-The education level of Orondo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.36% of adults 25 and older in Orondo have a college degree.
+The percentage of adults in Orondo who are college-educated is close to the national average for all communities of 21.84%: 17.36% of the adults in Orondo have a bachelor's degree or advanced degree.

 The per capita income in Orondo in 2022 was $36,286, which is middle income relative to Washington and the nation.
 This equates to an annual income of $145,144 for a family of four.
 However, Orondo contains both very wealthy and poor people as well.